-Equitable property division in New Jersey looks at factors before making a final decision.
+Equitable property division in New Jersey considers several factors.

 Couples who have made the decision to terminate their marriage often have several issues to negotiate, including child custody, alimony and parenting plans.
 One of the biggest concerns that must addressed in a divorce settlement, however, is that of property division.
 In some cases, property division can be difficult as many people have certain attachments to items that have been accumulated throughout the marriage.
 Whether couples are able to agree on this division themselves or need the help of the court, all marital property must be divided in order to move on with the divorce process.